 Welcome to Rational Security, a weekly foreign policy and national security roundup.
-Shane Harris of the Daily Beast shoots the breeze with Benjamin Wittes and Tamara Cofman Wittes, both of the Brookings Institution, on surveillance, the Middle East, and national security politics.
+Shane Harris of the Daily Beast shoots the breeze with Benjamin Wittes, Tamara Cofman Wittes, and Susan Hennessey, all of the Brookings Institution, on surveillance, the Middle East, and national security politics.

 Episode #79: The “You’re Nobody ‘Til Somebody Hacks You” Edition: The New York Times and maybe the NSA get hacked.
 Is the U.S. turning the tide of the war on ISIS?
 And October surprises—what could happen between now and the election, and will it matter?

 Episode #78: The “Who Hacked My Ballot Box?”
 Edition: In the wake of the suspected Russian hacking of the Democratic National Committee, experts warn that voting machines could be the next target.
 The U.S. begins airstrikes against ISIS in Libya.
 And we’ll talk about our summer reading lists.

 Episode #77: The “How Cozy is Your Bear?”
 Edition: The Russian government hacks the Democratic National Committee.
 Is Moscow trying to swing the election for Donald Trump?
 Will it work or backfire?
 Also, the gang takes your questions!